-Previously Treated Locally Advanced or Metastatic Urothelial Cancer
+Previously Treated Patients with Locally Advanced or Metastatic Urothelial Carcinoma EV-301

-EV-301

-The efficacy of Padcev as monotherapy was evaluated in EV-301, an open-label, randomized, phase 3, multicenter study that enrolled 608 patients with locally advanced or metastatic urothelial cancer who received prior treatment with a PD-1 or PD-L1 inhibitor and a platinum-containing chemotherapy.
-Patients were randomized 1:1 to receive either Padcev 1.25 mg/kg on Days 1, 8 and 15 of a 28-day cycle or one of the following chemotherapies as decided by the investigator: docetaxel (38%), paclitaxel (36%) or vinflunine (25%).
+The efficacy of Padcev as a single agent was evaluated in EV-301, an open-label, randomized, phase 3, multicenter study that enrolled 608 patients with locally advanced or metastatic urothelial cancer who received prior treatment with a PD-1 or PD-L1 inhibitor and a platinum-containing chemotherapy.
+Patients were randomized 1:1 to receive either Padcev 1.25 mg/kg on Days 1, 8 and 15 of a 28-day cycle or one of the following chemotherapies as decided by the investigator: docetaxel (38%), paclitaxel (36%) or vinflunine (26%).

-Patients were excluded from the study if they had active CNS metastases, ongoing sensory or motor neuropathy Grade $\geq 2$ , or uncontrolled diabetes defined as HbA1c $\geq 8\%$ or HbA1c $\geq 7\%$ with associated diabetes symptoms.
+Patients were excluded from the study if they had active CNS metastases, ongoing sensory or motor neuropathy Grade $\geq$ 2, or uncontrolled diabetes defined as hemoglobin A1C (HbA1c) $\geq$ 8% or HbA1c $\geq$ 7% with associated diabetes symptoms.

 The median age was 68 years (range: 30 to 88 years), 77% were male, and most patients were White (52%) or Asian (33%).
-All patients had a baseline ECOG performance status of 0 (40%) or 1 (60%).
+All patients had a baseline Eastern Cooperative Oncology Group (ECOG) performance status of 0 (40%) or 1 (60%).
 Eighty percent of patients had visceral metastases including 31% with liver metastases.
 Seventy-six percent of patients had urothelial carcinoma/transitional cell carcinoma (TCC) histology and 14% had urothelial carcinoma mixed.
 A total of 527 out of 608 subjects had evaluable Nectin-4 results; of these 527 subjects, 516 (98%) had detectable Nectin-4 (H-score > 0) as assessed by a validated immunohistochemistry (IHC) assay.
 A total of 76 (13%) of patients received ≥3 lines of prior systemic therapy.
-Fifty-two percent (314) of patients received prior PD-1 inhibitor, 47% (284) received prior PD-L1 inhibitor, and an additional 1% (9) patients received both PD-1 and PD-L1 inhibitor.
+Fifty-two percent (314) of patients received prior PD-1 inhibitor, 47% (284) received prior PD-L1 inhibitor, and an additional 1% (9) patients received both PD-1 and PD-L1 inhibitors.
 Sixty-nine percent of patients did not respond to prior therapy with a PD-1 or PD-L1 inhibitor.
 Sixty-three percent (383) of patients received prior cisplatin-based regimens, 26% (159) received prior carboplatin-based regimens, and an additional 11% (65) received both cisplatin and carboplatin-based regimens.

-Table 6 summarizes the efficacy results for the EV-301 study, after a median follow up time of 11.1 months (95% CI: 10.6 to 11.6).
+Table 6 summarizes the efficacy results for the EV 301 study, after a median follow up time of 11.1 months (95% CI: 10.6 to 11.6).